rhel-labs/instruqt/image-mode-basics/01-create-an-image/assignment.md

   contents: |
     # Goal:

     In this lab you will build, deploy, and manage a virtual machine that is running in image mode.
-You will create a new bootc image, push it to a registry, and convert it to a disk image for KVM.
+As you move through the exercises, there will be blocks marked `bash` with commands to be run in the right side bar.
+These may also have a `copy` feature to place the command into your buffer for pasting, and a `run` feature which will automatically execute the command.
+You can use any of these methods to complete the exercises.

+    In the first exercise, you will get familiar with using bootc images that can be used to launch systems.
+We will start with the build phase, creating our first image by defining software we want available on our host.

 tabs:
 - title: Terminal
   type: terminal